bagel897/fabn/README.md

 M.setup = function(opts) ... end
 return M
 ```
+### Split Packages
+A package with many (optional) subpackages should default to including all the stable sub-packages in the main function with the option to start with a minimal configuration.
 ## User Side
 Any package manager which can read the default opts, metatable them with the user options and call the appropriate functions and use them will work.
 ## Notes